afcapel/alondra/README.md

   end
 ```

-You can also listen to :unsubscribe, :created, :updated, :destoyed or any
+You can also listen to :unsubscribe, :created, :updated, :destroyed or any
 custom event in the observed channels.

 ### Push record changes to the client